Welcome to Eastern Carver

 Early Entrance Information

 The Early Entrance provision accommodates the needs of a gifted learner who would be educationally disadvantaged by not beginning kindergarten at an earlier age.
 Typically, less than one-half of one percent of children qualify for early entrance.
 Since this decision is so important, our goal is to be very careful and admit only those children who meet stringent criteria.
-It is advantageous for a child to enter school early unless we can predict with assurance that the child will be successful not only in kindergarten, but in the twelve years that follow.
+It is not advantageous for a child to enter school early unless we can predict with assurance that the child will be successful not only in kindergarten, but in the twelve years that follow.
 Factors we examine to determine a child’s appropriate placement include physical health, emotional maturity, social adjustment, and intelligence.